bmsleight/delegation-presentation/delegation.rst

 .. note::

     Communication, Communication, Communication.

     What are we trying to achieve ?
+[Our design easier to build]  Great leaders bang on about what they are trying to achieve.

-    Need to have done the prparation before hand.
+    Need to have done the preparation before hand.
+[Explain or demo how building is hard]

-    You not communicating how to do it or even what to do but your intent. e.g. To lower cost per installation, not what to cut or how to get the cut.
+    IMPORTANT You not communicating how to do it or even what to do but your intent.
+IMPORTANT

+    e.g. Reduce cost of installation of on site, out design easier to build

+    I may think that symmetrical, reduce part count.
+But again, need to keep space for whole of team to think - for the best diverse range of solutions.

 ----